For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 Because of the developmental diversity among early adolescent learners, it is imperative for middle school educators to construct a strong basis for their practice with the age group of 10– 15-year-olds.
 Middle school students are impacted in unique ways by societal influences and changes in family and community structures.
 An understanding of these factors will improve instructional experiences for this age group and will lead to increased academic achievement and personal development.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to create a thread in response to the provided prompt for each forum.
-Depending on the forum, the candidate will either choose a question to address in the thread or attach a copy of an assignment completed in the course.
+Discussions are collaborative learning experiences.
+Therefore, the candidate is required to create a thread in response to the provided prompt for each discussion.
 The candidate will then reply to classmates’ threads or attached submission for feedback, critique, and interaction.
+(CLO: D)

-Following the template lesson plan, the candidate will create a Biblically Integrated Lesson Plan.
-The lesson plan content must be appropriate for a middle school classroom.
-The candidate will use pertinent Scripture verses and passages in the lesson plan to integrate biblical truth with the content material.
+Using provided lesson plans and a worksheet template, the candidate will create a plan for integrating a biblical worldview into two lesson plans.
+The candidate will use pertinent Scripture verses and passages in the lesson plans to integrate biblical truths within the content material.
+(CLO: C)

 Quiz: Association for Middle Level Education